 E. George Evans acquires the school and changes its name to Queen City Business College.

 G.W.
-Thompson founds Burlington Business School to prepare young men for "the business cares and responsibilities of life."
+Thompson founds Burlington Business School to prepare young men and women for "the business cares and responsibilities of life."